tjosseau/objectyve/readme.md

 ### nested

-Nested members are objects where each method inside refers the instance.
+Nested members are objects where each internal method refers to the instance.

 ```javascript
 var A = Objectyve.Prototype() ;